sindhu-sp/COVID-Tracker/README.md

 ## Portfolio
-* This project has been added to my portfolio. file:///Users/deepakrishnan/Mycode/ChallengeRepo/MyPortfolio/index.html
+* This project has been linked to our portfolio. file:///Users/deepakrishnan/Mycode/ChallengeRepo/MyPortfolio/index.html